Security groups can be associated with CVMs, ENIs, TencentDB for MySQL, and CLBs. This topic describes how to associate a security group with a CVM.

-You should already have an CVM instance created before starting.
+You should already have a CVM instance created before starting.

 - You can check all security groups in a specific region.

-- If you want disassociate a CVM instance with one or more security groups, you can remove it from the security group.
+- If you want to disassociate a CVM instance from one or more security groups, you can remove it from the security group.

 - If you no longer need a security group, you can delete it.
 Once a security group is deleted, all rules within it are also deleted.

 For operation details, see Deleting a Security Group.